-- · a merger of Equinix after which our stockholders own less than 50% of the surviving corporation or its parent company; - a sale of all or substantially all of our assets; - a proxy contest that results in the replacement of more than one-half of our directors over a 24-month period; or - an acquisition of 50% or more of our outstanding stock by any person or group, other than a person related to Equinix, such as a holding company owned by our stockholders.
+- a merger of Equinix after which our stockholders own less than 50% of the surviving corporation or its parent company; - a sale of all or substantially all of our assets; - · a proxy contest that results in the replacement of more than one-half of our directors over a 24-month period; or - an acquisition of 50% or more of our outstanding stock by any person or group, other than a person related to Equinix, such as a holding company owned by our stockholders.

-In the case of equity awards granted to our named executive officers after February 2008, the definitions of "cause" and "good reason" are the same as in the officers' severance agreements.
+The definitions of "cause" and "good reason" are the same as in the officers' severance agreements described above.